Go to main content

 Whether you play video games every day or have never held a controller before, Game On is for everyone.
 In the exhibition, you can discover how technology has changed the way we play games over the years, and the role gaming plays in our lives today.
 You can experience and explore games as an art form and discover how gaming can help people develop creativity and problem-solving skills.
 The exhibition also explores the social side of gaming: how it brings people together, as well as the challenges it can present.
 Also, have a look at how scientists study the influence of video games on emotions, behaviour and even pain perception.

 The museum’s Maker Space is also focused on gaming.
 You can build a game level yourself and then play it right away!
 This workshop was developed in partnership with Cinekid and Copotato.
 And you can also play a game that was developed by students at Amsterdam University of Applied Sciences (AUAS) – and explore the process that they used to make the game.
-The display cases in the Maker Space feature a mini-exhibition on professions in the gaming industry.It showcases the process of game development used by AUAS students.
+The display cases in the Maker Space feature a mini-exhibition on professions in the gaming industry, developed in collaboration with Guerrilla Games.